SchmollerLab/Cell_ACDC/README.md

 > Cell-ACDC_.
 BMC Biol 20, 174 (2022)
 > https://doi.org/10.1186/s12915-022-01372-6

 Additionally, **make sure you cite the paper of the segmentation and/or tracking models you used**.
-Here are links to the models currently supported by Cell-ACDC:
+Here are the links to the models currently supported by Cell-ACDC:

 - [Segment Anything Model (SAM)](https://github.com/facebookresearch/segment-anything)
 - [YeaZ](https://www.nature.com/articles/s41467-020-19557-4)